Configure and Use Service Accounts

 Each App KSA receives a copy of the container registry credentials used by the Space’s build KSA so Kf apps can pull

-container images that were created during kf push
+container images that were created during kf push.

 Using the service account